Don’t run your business on Excel

 - Excel is easy to change.
 This allows for continuous tinkering.
 And it can be very difficult to assess the impact of changes and to identify errors.

-See also our ERP and integration knowledge centre for more on smoothing out systems and processes
+See also our ERP and integration knowledge center for more on smoothing out systems and processes

 The bottom line is that to run a business well you need integrated systems that support efficient, agile processes and deliver useful management information to enable decision making.
 You won’t get all that with Excel.